tiangolo/uwsgi-nginx-flask-docker/README.md

 * Frontend (Vue.js, Angular, React or any other)
 * Traefik (load balancer, HTTPS)

-### Deprecated Single Page Applications guide

-If you want to check the previous (deprecated) documentation on adding a frontend to the same container, you can [read the deprecated guide for single page apps](https://github.com/tiangolo/uwsgi-nginx-flask-docker/blob/master/deprecated-single-page-apps-in-same-container.md).

 ## Quick Start for bigger projects structured as a Python package

-**Note**: You can download the **example-flask-package-python3.8.zip** project example and use it as an example or template for your project from the section **Examples** above.

----

 You should be able to follow the same instructions as in the "**QuickStart**" section above, with some minor modifications: